efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

    located in a distant location (OPC-UA, A data base, a serial com ...).
    In **pydevmgr_elt** :class:`pydevmgr_elt.EltNode` are dedicated for the communication through OPC-UA.
 - ``Rpc``
    Remote Procedure Call object.
-In **pydevmgr_elt** :class:`pydevmgr_elt.EltRpc` is sending action request trhough OPC-UA
+In **pydevmgr_elt** :class:`pydevmgr_elt.EltRpc` is sending action request through OPC-UA
 - ``Interface``
-   This is just a groupment of Nodes and/or Rpcs.
+   This is just a group of Nodes and/or Rpcs.
 Interface object can create nodes on-the-fly based on a default mapping or a custom map file.
    It hold a communication to the server and information to build Nodes.
-Most of the :class:`pydevmgr_elt.EltDevice` objects have three interfaces: ``stat``, ``cfg`` and ``rpcs`` which are grouping status nondes, config nodes and RPCs respectively.
+Most of the :class:`pydevmgr_elt.EltDevice` objects have three interfaces: ``stat``, ``cfg`` and ``rpcs`` which are grouping status nodes, config nodes and RPCs respectively.
 - ``Device``
    Device is the object representation of an hardware (or software) entity.
 It holds **Interfaces**, eventually **nodes** and methods to send actions.
 It can have also other Device instances (e.g. :class:`pydevmgr_elt.Adc` has two :class:`pydevmgr_elt.Motor` devices as child).
-The Device is responsible to create the communictaiotn protocal and pass it to children Interface, Node, and Rpc.
+The Device is responsible to create the communication protocol and pass it to children Interface, Node, and Rpc.
 - ``Manager``
     Is a collection of devices.
 See :class:`pydevmgr_elt.EltManager`, the devices can be inside different PLCs